 Corner Manzanillo & Chiapas, Mexico City 06700, Mexico

 Authentic vegan Mexican street food

 This was by far the best food we ate in Mexico City.
-It's a traditional Mexican street food vendor, one of thousands that can be found on every street corner in the city.
+It’s a traditional Mexican street food vendor, one of the thousands that can be found on every street corner in the city.
 This means that they serve it up to you on a plate and you eat your meal standing right there on the street.
-What sets Por Siempre apart is the fact that it's 100% vegan, using seitan and soya to replace the meat you'd find at other vendors.
-Couple this with spicy salsas and all the traditional toppings such as avocado, coriander, pickled red onion and fresh squeezed lime, wrap it up in a tortilla and you have the most incredible taco ever!
-In Mexico it's traditional to have two tortillas per taco, one on top of the other, with your filling on top.
-Since they are full to the brim, this really helps to ensure they don't fall apart!
-We started off by sharing 3 different tacos, the green spicy sausage which is exactly how it sounds, the big baby which had vegan cheese and pineapple with soya meat, and mushrooms and green pepper; a delicious all grilled veggie taco.
+What sets Por Siempre apart is the fact that it’s 100% vegan, using seitan and soya to replace the meat you’d find at other vendors.
+Couple this with spicy salsas, and all the traditional toppings such as avocado, coriander, pickled red onion and freshly squeezed lime, wrap it up in a tortilla and you have the most incredible taco ever!
+In Mexico, it’s traditional to have two tortillas per taco, one on top of the other, with your filling on top.
+Since they are full to the brim, this really helps to ensure they don’t fall apart!
+We started off by sharing 3 different tacos, the green spicy sausage, which is exactly how it sounds, the big baby, which had vegan cheese and pineapple with soya meat, and mushrooms and green pepper; a delicious all grilled veggie taco.
 The first round was so incredible we went back for more, which says it all!
-It's the kind of place you'll want to keep going back to every day.
+It’s the kind of place you’ll want to keep going back to every day.

 Malintzin 199, Del Carmen, 04100 Ciudad de México, CDMX